ni/monodrive-documentation/docs/LV_client/quick_start/LabVIEW_run_examples.md

 ### Closed Loop Example

-1. Click on the arrow on the top-left corner to start the client.
+1. Click on the arrow on the top&#x2011;left corner to start the client.

 2. Move the car using the Steering and Throttle controls.